-Keyed the propeller hub back plate onto the motor shaft fully.
+Keyed the spinner back plate onto the motor shaft fully.
 The plate will mate with the hex nut on the shaft.

 Install the propeller set to the motor shaft, the side with the maintenance mark faces the front of the plane.
+Make sure the propeller blades root ride properly on the propeller position saddle.

-3. Install the front part of the hub.
+3. Install the front plate of the hub.